National Yang Ming Chiao Tung University: Presidents

-Campus Life
+Campus life

-Halls of residence
+Dormitories and guest houses

-Residence halls are available at the Yangming Campus (Taipei), Guangfu Campus (Hsinchu), Boai Campus (Hsinchu), and Gueiren Campus (Tainan).
+Student dormitories are available at the Yangming Campus (Taipei), Guangfu Campus (Hsinchu), Boai Campus (Hsinchu), and Gueiren Campus (Tainan).
 Specifically, the Yangming Campus offers 7 dormitory buildings, the Guangfu Campus 12, the Boai Campus 6, and the Gueiren Campus 1.
-Room types vary from single to quadruple occupancy.

 Libraries

 NYCU’s two main libraries are located in the Library, Information and Research Building on the Taipei Yangming Campus and the Chiaotung Campus Library on the Hsinchu Guangfu Campus.
 In addition, reading rooms are available at the Beimen Campus in Taipei, the Liujia Campus in Hsinchu, the Gueiren Campus in Tainan, and the NYCU hospital in Yilan.
 Book circulation services are accessible across all campuses.

 As a member of the University System of Taiwan (UST), NYCU also offers interlibrary borrowing and return services in collaboration with National Tsing Hua University, National Central University, and National Chengchi University.
 The Space for Yang-Ming Memories and the NYCU Museum, located within the two main libraries, are dedicated spaces for preserving and presenting the university's history.